CFGLondon/team-20/DataBaseDocumentation.md

 - Further details about problems stated in the report (Optional).

 id_language:
-- Foreign key into the Language table.
+- Foreign key into the Language table (Optional).

 time_sent:
 - Time stamp of when the report was sent.